OliveiraEdu/d-OSP/Readme.md

-# d-OSP: Open Science Platform
+# d-OSP: Decentralized Open Science Platform

 # 1 This Repository

-This is the repository for the project Open Science, on its final form the project will deliver a sample dApp running on Jupyter Notebooks based on:
+This is the repository for my Master's dissertation project, it delivers a sample dApp running on Jupyter Notebooks based on:

 - Hyperledger Iroha 1
 - Hyperledger Burrow